What is Red Canary?

 - How long it takes you to respond.

-The peak of automation maturity is removing the approval safeties and allowing playbooks to run without intervention.
+The peak of automation maturity is removing the approval safeties and allowing playbooks on endpoints to run without intervention.
 This enables high-quality response and remediation to take place regardless of where an affected system is located or what time of day it is for your security team.

 Reporting on your performance